Overview

 sinks:

-transform: "record-only" # Reference the transform by name
+transform: "my-path-transform" # Reference the transform by name (or "none" for no transform)

 Change retention configuration